-Fumed Silica treatment can improve details in your Siderotypes, but be careful, it’s not chemistry without risk as Giorgio Bordin tell us.
+Fumed Silica treatment can improve details in your Siderotypes, but be careful, it’s not chemistry without risk as Giorgio Bordin tells us.

 Fumed Silica, as it’s commonly said, (CAS 112945-52-5) is also known as pyrogenic silica because it is produced in a flame.
 It consists of an extremely fine white powder made of microscopic droplets of amorphous silica (viz not crystalline), fused and branched in three-dimensional secondary and tertiary elements, in the order of nanoparticles (5-50 nm).
 A thixotropic behaviour (the property of changing its structure from sol to gel and vice versa under mechanical stress) allows to use fumed silica as a thickener or reinforcing filler.

 Its bulk density is very low (50 grams can fill a 15x15x15 cm box), but the surface area is extremely high (filling an area of 50-600 m2/g, with a density of 160-190 kg/m3).
 Being a silicon dioxide it is a kind of quartz, even if as you can see, it doesn’t resemble a rock at all.
 As Christopher James recalls in his book (Christopher James.
 The book of alternative photographic processes”.
 3rd ed.
 Cengage learning.
 2015.
 P. 270), Howard Hefner, a physician, member of the researcher’s team of Sullivan, calls the Fume silica “smoke in the bag”.